zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

                    2. If there is no DNSKEY that matches RRSIG by key tag, then add the name server IP and RRSIG key ID to the *NSEC RRSIG No DNSKEY* set.
-                   3. If the RRSIG record has a validity period that ends before the time of test execution, then add the name server IP and RRSIG key ID to the *NSEC RRSIG Expired* set.
+                   3. Else, if the RRSIG record has a validity period that ends before the time of test execution, then add the name server IP and RRSIG key ID to the *NSEC RRSIG Expired* set.
-                   4. If the RRSIG record has a validity period that starts after the time of test execution, then add the name server IP and RRSIG key ID to the *NSEC RRSIG Not Yet Valid* set.
+                   4. Else, if the RRSIG record has a validity period that starts after the time of test execution, then add the name server IP and RRSIG key ID to the *NSEC RRSIG Not Yet Valid* set.
-                   5. If the Zonemaster installation does not have support for the DNSKEY algorithm that created the RRSIG, then add name server IP, DNSKEY algorithm and DNSKEY key tag to the *Algo Not Supported By ZM* set.
+                   5. Else, if the Zonemaster installation does not have support for the DNSKEY algorithm that created the RRSIG, then add name server IP, DNSKEY algorithm and DNSKEY key tag to the *Algo Not Supported By ZM* set.
-                   6. If the RRSIG cannot be validated by the DNSKEY record appointed, then add name server IP and DNSKEY key tag to the *NSEC RRSIG Verify Error* set.
+                   6. Else, if the RRSIG cannot be validated by the DNSKEY record appointed, then add name server IP and DNSKEY key tag to the *NSEC RRSIG Verify Error* set.
                    7. Else, add the name server IP to the